Experienced Child Custody Lawyer Serving Families in Fulton County, Forsyth County, and Beyond

 Understanding the Child Custody Process in GA

 Navigating the child custody process can be overwhelming, especially during emotionally charged times.
-At Miles Hansford, LLC, we believe that knowledge is power.
+At Miles Hansford Law Firm, we believe that knowledge is power.
 Understanding the steps involved can help you feel more in control and prepared for what lies ahead.

 The child custody process typically involves the following stages: